 RAN4 has discussed the receiver requirements testing for 4Rx capable UEs, and has made the following agreement:

-For REFSENS requirement in 4Rx bands, both 2Rx and 4Rx requirements shall be tested.
-The 2Rx testing of REFSENS shall be performed with the connection of 2Rx antenna ports declared by UE.
+For single carrier REFSENS requirement in 4Rx bands, both 2Rx and 4Rx requirements shall be tested.
+The 2Rx testing of REFSENS shall be performed with the connection of 2Rx antenna connector declared by UE.

-For other Rx requirements, testing the UE with 4Rx antenna ports with corresponding requirements is sufficient to verify the Rx performance in 4Rx bands.
+For Rx requirements other than single carrier REFSENS, testing the UE with 4Rx antenna ports with corresponding requirements is sufficient to verify the Rx performance in 4Rx bands.

 2 Actions